 - Lastly, get jailbroken and rooted devices.
 You will eventually encounter apps with certificate pinning.
 Rather than trying to recompile apps to bypass these controls, use a dynamic instrumentation tool like Frida to get around these issues.
 Not only are these devices useful for this type of testing, but provide one of the only ways to do mobile app security testing.

 In the end, remember that the mobile app attack surface is broad and requires skills across several areas of testing.
 For help figuring it out, I highly recommend consulting OWASP Mobile App Security Verification Standard and Mobile Security Testing Guide.
-Also check out the “Manager’s Guide to the OWASP Mobile Security Project.”
+Also check out the “Manager’s Guide to the OWASP Mobile Application Security Project.”